 - ICE Group's business combinations are accounted for using the acquisition method on the acquisition date, which is the date on which control is transferred to ICE Group.
-Control is the power to govern the financial and operating policies of the acquiree so as to obtain benefits from its activities. - Transaction costs directly attributable to the acquisition process are recognized as part of the value of the investment. - Goodwill is measured at cost based on the financial statements of the acquiree on the acquisition date and considering the following: - The value of consideration transferred by the Group's entity (acquirer); less, - The equity (carrying amount) of the acquiree at the acquisition date after the items with higher materiality levels have been aligned in accordance with the parent company's accounting policies.
+Control is the power to govern the financial and operating policies of the acquiree so as to obtain benefits from its activities. - Transaction costs directly attributable to the acquisition process are recognized as part of the value of the investment. - Goodwill is measured at cost based on the financial statements of the acquiree on the acquisition date and considering the following transaction costs directly attributable to the acquisition process are recognized as part of the value of the investment. - Goodwill is measured at cost based on the financial statements of the acquiree on the acquisition date and considering the following: - The value of consideration transferred by the Group's entity (acquirer); less, - The equity (carrying amount) of the acquiree at the acquisition date after the items with higher materiality levels have been aligned in accordance with the parent company's accounting policies. - "Goodwill" arises from the acquisition of subsidiaries and represents the excess of the acquisition cost over the carrying amount (net equity) of the acquiree, it is recognized under "Intangible assets" in ICE Group's consolidated financial statements.
+Goodwill is systematically amortized (straight-line) to expenses over the term it is expected to generate income.
+The amortization period is determined based on financial criteria in accordance with expectations of obtaining the expected benefits from the business.